-For those still running Ubuntu 16.04 LTS and 17.10 with MariaDB 10.0 or 10.1 installed and hoping to upgrade to Ubuntu 18.04, they may want to upgrade the MariaDB database server to version 10.2. as it’s the default database version that comes with Ubuntu 18.04 and fully supported.
+Those still running Ubuntu 16.04 LTS and 17.10 with MariaDB 10.0 or 10.1 installed and hoping to upgrade to Ubuntu 18.04 may want to upgrade the MariaDB database server to version 10.2. as it’s the default database version that comes with Ubuntu 18.04 and fully supported.

-This brief tutorial is going to show students and new users how to upgrade MariaDB from 10.0 to 10.1 to 10.2 on the Ubuntu server to the latest version.
-10.2. with every subsequent release, new features and functions are added to the newer versions. if you need to take advantage of these features, you will need to upgrade.
+This brief tutorial will show students and new users how to upgrade MariaDB from 10.0 to 10.1 to 10.2 on the Ubuntu server to the latest version.
+10.2. with every subsequent release, new features and functions are added to the more recent versions.
+Therefore, if you need to take advantage of these features, you must upgrade.

-If you do decide on the upgrade, the steps below should be a great place to start.
+If you decide on the upgrade, the steps below should be a great place to start.